katcipis/sophia/notes/books/compiler-construction.md

 to help identify how much text must be skipped, but to be honest it seems that with the growth of computational power and other techniques that aid efficient re-compilation it seems that this problem could be solved by not creating it.

+# Modules

+The modules part is pretty interesting, it constructs a pretty good argument to how important isolation of data and clear interfaces is fundamental to good software and then how implementing modules correctly on a language is fundamental.
+The arguments in favor of modularization are pretty well know so it makes no sense elaborating them here.

+There is a lot of details on how to compile modules independently and avoid recompilation when it is not necessary, it is clearly not an easy problem to solve.
+One interesting thing is that when it elaborates on how to handle when modules export types that belongs to other modules it shows two solutions, one where you have to transitively traverse all dependencies modules to load the type information and other where the type information is copied to the module that depends on it when it is exported.
+This way when you depend on one module you just need to load that module to link it.

+This is interesting because the second approach is the one used by Oberon and by Go.
+It uses more space on the compiled packages/modules but it makes the action of linking dependencies much easier and uses less I/O.